Funding Your Program

 Through Graduate Medical Sciences

-- Provost Scholarships in the form of tuition reduction are available to all incoming MACCP students.
+- Provost Tuition-Reduction Scholarships in the form of tuition reduction are available to all incoming MACCP students.
 No application is required for this award.
+It is part of the admission offer.

 - The MACCP Program and the school of GMS recognize the importance of sharing the work of graduate students with the broader scholarly community.
 To this end, travel grants for students presenting at conferences are available through Graduate Medical Sciences.